rear/rear-workshop-osbconf-2016/README.md

 Before we can start with the content of the workshop you need several things:

  - Host system can be Linux, Mac, Windows
- - A hypervisor like KVM, VirtualBox, VMware Player or VMware Fusion, Parallels Desktop
+ - A hypervisor like KVM, Oracle VirtualBox, VMware Player or VMware Fusion, Parallels Desktop
  - Install *vagrant* from your distribution or when not present from https://www.vagrantup.com/downloads.html
  - KVM with libvirt needs the *vagrant-libvirt* plugin:  _vagrant plugin install vagrant-libvirt_
- - Install *git* to download the workshop: _git clone https://github.com/rear/rear-workshop-osbconf-2016.git_
+ - Install *git* to download the workshop: _git clone https://github.com/rear/rear-workshop.git_ or _git clone git@github.com:rear/rear-workshop.git_
  - Sufficient free disk space for 3 VMs (about 3G per virtual machine should do)
  - Optional, vncviewer to approach the recover VM